86 separate references and commentary follow this brief discussion.

 56– Holahan, c, et al. Stress Generation, Avoidance Coping, and Depressive Symptoms: A 10-Year Model.
 J Consult Clin Psychol.
 2005 Aug; 73(4): 658–666.

 This study demonstrated that avoidant coping tending to be associated with higher levels of distress, which endured over a longer period.
+It made no mention of the fact that people experiencing very high pain are likely to be less active than people with lower levels of pain.

 57– Hofmann, S, et al. The Efficacy of Cognitive Behavioral Therapy: A Review of Meta-analyses.
 Cognit Ther Res.
 2012 Oct 1; 36(5): 427–440.